-For over two decades, Huda has advocated for environmental justice, initiating Muslim and interfaith programs on energy and water conservation.
-Huda is a Program Manager at Milwaukee Environmental Consortium, a Wisconsin Field Organizer for the Climate Action Campaign, and the Coordinator of Wisconsin Faith Communities for Equitable Solar that connects with over 6,000 people from 18 different faith traditions, spiritualities and various backgrounds.
-She co-chaired the US Climate Action Network 100% Equitable Renewable Energy Action Team.
+For over two decades, Huda has advocated for environmental justice, initiating Muslim and interfaith programs on energy democracy and water equity.
+Huda is a Program Manager at Milwaukee Environmental Consortium and the Coordinator of Wisconsin Faith Communities for Equitable Solar that connects with over 8,000 people from 19 different faith traditions, spiritualities and various backgrounds.
+She recently co-chaired the 2021-2022 US Climate Action Network 100% Equitable Renewable Energy Action Team.

 Huda is a board member of the Midwest Renewable Energy Association.
 She is a founding member of the Interfaith Earth Network of Southeastern Wisconsin, Wisconsin Interfaith Power and Light, Wisconsin Creation Care Ambassadors, and the Islamic Society of North America Green Initiative Team.